Enabling Reconfiguration-Communication Overlap for Collective Communication in Optical Networks: Introduction

 \section{Introduction}

 The scaling laws\cite{kaplanScalingLawsNeural2020} dictate that the AI model size and training data size are critical factors determining the model capability.
 To achieve high model performance and capability, distributed machine learning (DML) has emerged as an essential strategy.
-Efficient DML relies on distributed computing clusters with high bandwidth, low end-to-end latency, and large-scale scalability\cite{jiangMegaScaleScalingLarge2024a,wangDomainSpecificNetworkTransport2024}.
+Efficient DML relies on distributed computing clusters with high bandwidth, low end-to-end latency, and high scalability\cite{jiangMegaScaleScalingLarge2024a,wangDomainSpecificNetworkTransport2024}.

-In recent decades, significant investments have driven the development of optical network technologies, with optical circuit switches (OCSs) now being widely deployed in modern data centers\cite{jouppiTPUV4Optically2023,zuResiliencyScaleManaging2024a,poutievskiJupiterEvolvingTransforming2022,liuLightwaveFabricsAtScale2023}.
-While during DML training, the communication pattern is dominated by predictable, high-throughput collective communication (CC) operations, which provides an ideal use case for exploiting the reconfigurability and strong switching capabilities of optical networks \cite{ghobadiEmergingOpticalInterconnects2022,khaniSiPMLHighbandwidthOptical2021,jouppiTPUV4Optically2023,wangTopoOptCooptimizingNetwork2023}.
+In recent decades, significant investments have driven the development of optical network technologies, with optical circuit switches (OCSs) now being widely deployed in modern data centers\cite{ballaniSiriusFlatDatacenter2020,jouppiTPUV4Optically2023,zuResiliencyScaleManaging2024a,poutievskiJupiterEvolvingTransforming2022,liuLightwaveFabricsAtScale2023}.
+In DML training, the communication pattern is dominated by predictable, high-throughput collective communication (CC) operations, which makes it particularly well suited for leveraging the reconfigurability and high-capacity switching of optical networks\cite{ghobadiEmergingOpticalInterconnects2022,khaniSiPMLHighbandwidthOptical2021,jouppiTPUV4Optically2023,wangTopoOptCooptimizingNetwork2023}.
+However, existing approaches are constrained either spatially, by the limited optical degree of static topologies, or temporally, by the non-negligible latency of optical reconfiguration.

-To leverage this opportunity, optical interconnect-based CC schemes have adopted ``one-shot reconfiguration'' strategies \cite{ghobadiEmergingOpticalInterconnects2022,khaniSiPMLHighbandwidthOptical2021,wangTopoOptCooptimizingNetwork2023}.
-To avoid the overhead introduced by reconfiguring the optical network, this strategy precomputes and preconfigures high-speed optical circuits before communication starts, establishing fixed topologies that persist throughout collective operations.
-TopoOpt \cite{wangTopoOptCooptimizingNetwork2023} demonstrates the power of this approach: by jointly optimizing DNN parallelization strategies with offline optical topology synthesis and provision, it achieves 3.4x higher throughput than electrical networks.

-While modern DML workloads require more efficient and complex CC algorithms \cite{caiSynthesizingOptimalCollective2021,kangImprovingAlltomanyPersonalized2020,sensiSwingShortcuttingRings2024,shahTACCLGuidingCollective2023,wangBlinkFastGeneric2020,wuMCCSServicebasedApproach2024,xutingliuRethinkingMachineLearning2024}, however, ``one-shot reconfiguration'' paradigm faces fundamental scalability limitations to support them.
-The underlying CC algorithms for these sophisticated patterns typically involve multiple distinct communication phases with heterogeneous traffic demands.
-Consequently, the required static optical resources grow rapidly with cluster size to satisfy all phases.
-For instance, implementing Pairwise All-to-All Algorithm in an 32-node cluster requires at least 31 OCSs with 32-port (Check $\S$\ref{sec:background_motivation} for detailed analysis).
-This either demands impractically high optical circuits provisioning or causes non-negligible performance degradation and compromises training efficiency.